ansoncodes/Crypto-Trading-Bot-EasyTrade/README.md

 ### 3. Add Your API Credentials

-add ur API credentials in the `.env`:
+Add ur API credentials in the `.env` file

 ```ini
 # .env file